- First Name

 The Young Catholic: Girlhood and the Making of American Catholicism, book manuscript in preparation.

-“Religion, Race, and Sexuality,” in The Oxford Handbook of Religion and Race, eds.
+“Religion, Race, and Sexuality,” in The Oxford Handbook of Religion and Race in American History, eds.
 Kathryn Gin Lum and Paul Harvey (New York: Oxford University Press, 2018), 96-109.

 - Media Coverage